-37 semester hours of coursework in courses numbered 5000 or above are required for completion of a Ph.D.
+Currently, 37 semester hours of coursework (including at least four graduate seminars) in courses numbered 5000 or above are required for completion of a Ph.D.
 (We do not currently offer an M.S. program).
-Students in their third year as of 2016 must take 39 credit hours, and those in their second year as of 2016 must take 38.
+Students who began prior to Fall 2015 must take 39 credit hours, and those who started in 2015 must take 38.
 Students take core courses and some electives in their first year, and then complete the required credit hours by taking special topical or elective courses.
 While general courses are offered every year, a given elective is usually offered every other year.

 Thermal, mechanical, quantum, and radiative processes in gases and plasmas, with emphasis on spectroscopy, atomic and molecular physics, statistical mechanics, and kinetic theory, with applications in astrophysics, planetary physics, and plasmas.

 An introduction to radiative and dynamical processes aimed at graduate students in astrophysics, space physics and planetary science.
 Covers transport phenomena, the macroscopic treatment of radiation fields, magnetohydrodynamics and dynamical processes associated with planetary orbits and N-body systems.